 - Go through the list of recovered files and select the ones you want to save (Pro tip: if you can preview the file, it means you can recover it as well).

-- Hit the ‘Recover’ button and choose a destination where you want Disk Drill to store your recovered files (it’s advisable to recover files to third-party media to avoid overwriting).
+- Hit the ‘Recover’ button and choose a destination where you want Disk Drill to store your recovered files (it’s advisable to recover files to a different storage devices to avoid overwriting).

-You should also keep in mind that if you want to recover more than 500 MB worth of files with Disk Drill, you need to switch to the program’s premium version.
-The purchase is worth every penny, especially if you consider that the program is capable of doing everything it promises to do and more.
-If you’re lucky, you can even catch some discounts on the company’s official website, which are more than frequent.
+You should also keep in mind that if you want to recover more than 500 MB worth of files with Disk Drill, you need to switch to purchase a license.
+Make sure to check Disk Drill’s website for discounts, which are more than frequent.